Company app distribution for Windows Phone

 Precompile any managed assemblies that are included in the XAP into native code.

 Sign the XAP with the PFX file that is exported from the enterprise certificate.

-The Windows Phone SDK 8.0 provides command-line tools that can be used to perform either of these tasks separately, and it also provides a Windows PowerShell script that can optionally be used to automate both of these tasks.
-For more information, see Preparing company apps for distribution.
+The Windows Phone development tools provide command-line tools that you can use to perform either of these tasks separately, and it also provides a Windows PowerShell script that can optionally be used to automate both of these tasks.
+For more information, see Preparing company apps for distribution for Windows Phone.

 After preparing company apps for distribution, the company should store the apps in a secure location, such as a secure web site that users can access from their phones or a server that provides access to the XAPs through a service.
 The Company Hub should be designed to discover the apps in the secure location and install apps from that location.